epfl-ada/ada-2020-project-milestone-p3-p3_klr/README.md

 ## **3) Research Questions**

 - Do different models determine different variables to be most predictive?
+(Consolidate previous findings)
-- Do these findings agree with the features commonly believed to be most influential (or causal) in predicting a Civil War that are discussed in Muchlinski et al., 2016?
+- Do these findings agree with the features commonly believed to be most influential in predicting a Civil War that are discussed in Muchlinski et al., 2016?
 If not, why?
 (Enhance understanding of Civil War Onsets, and of statistical methods)
 - How do better suited models handle this class imbalance?
-(Improving prediction ability of these destructive events and understanding of statistical methods)
+(Improving prediction ability of these destructive events and the understanding of specific statistical methods)

 ## **4) Proposed dataset**